sdmanson8/scripts/Docker for Linux README.md

 Press *q* to exit rclone config

 -------------------------------------------------------------------------
+**Edit Rclone Systemd File and Rclone Upload Script**

 **Proceed with Script.ps1.
 Choose the second option to Download the Script Files.
-When the second script has finished running run the below commands:**
+When the second script has finished exit and running run the below commands:**

 Edit the Rclone Systemd File to meet your requirements
 ```